QJR-Herman-Molodyks/QJR/README.md

 ## 6.5.1 (2026-05-25)

-- 📄 Added new file size view that is easier for user
+- 📄 Added new file size view that is easier and better for user

 ## 6.5.0 (2026-05-23)